citp/privacy-policy-historical/e/ed/edf/edf.org.md

 ### **10\.
 How to opt out**

 To opt-out from receiving content from Environmental Defense Fund or its partners and affiliates, [please tell us](https://web.archive.org/contact).
+And, you can opt yourself out of email through [myEDF](https://secure2.edf.org/site/SPageServer?pagename=myedf).

 [top]